Confidence as Forecast: A Decision-Theoretic Interpretation of Confidence Intervals: 5 Discussion

 \subsection{5.2 Isn't this epistemic?}

 Part of why Neyman may have resisted a forecasting-based interpretation of ex-post coverage is that it threatens to blur the boundary between his frequentist, procedural, behavioristic view of inference and the then-emerging subjectivist Bayesian program of Ramsey \cite{ramsey1926truth} and de Finetti \cite{de1937prevision}.
-In particular, the gap between Neyman's error-controlling constructions and de Finetti's slogan that ``probability does not exist'' (ibid.) was likely a bridge too far.
+In particular, the gap between Neyman's error-controlling constructions and de Finetti's slogan that 'probability does not exist' (ibid.) may have represented a sharper break than Neyman was willing to make.
 Still, as the preceding sections suggest, when we treat ``confidence'' as a predictive probability for an underlying coverage event determined by the design, the resulting notion remains both objective and purely frequentist.
 Both ex ante and ex post, coverage probabilities are defined as limiting relative frequencies of success in clearly specified reference classes, e.g., intervals produced by this procedure, or intervals of a given relative width $W$ under a given design, and under any strictly proper scoring rule, the risk-minimizing forecast is exactly the relevant conditional coverage probability, whether unconditional ($1-\alpha$) or conditioned on a $\theta$-free statistic such as relative width.
 So long as those conditional probabilities are all equally well-defined under the sampling model, there seems to be no mathematical reason to treat some as more legitimate than others, or to insist that our confidence in coverage must not change, even if the design itself tells us how it should.